-- The scope of work of the present monitoring includes the sampling and analysis of active air and noise in the surrounding area as to distinguish whether air quality has been influenced by the project activities or not. - The measurements will be conduct in one location within the boundaries of the proposed project site.
+- The scope of work of the present monitoring includes the sampling and analysis of active air and noise in the surrounding area as to distinguish whether air quality has influenced by the project activities or not. - The measurements will be conduct in one location within the boundaries of the sensitive receptor.